 Tips for Securing Better Boat Loan Rates After a Rate Rise

 - Ensure your credit score is in the good range.
-Credit worthiness and a review of credit ratings is a key part of the loan assessment process.
+Creditworthiness and a review of credit ratings is a key parts of the loan assessment process.

-- Reducing the amount of debt owing on other loans and credit cards may also improve the loan application to our lenders.
+- Reducing the amount of debt owed on other loans and credit cards may also improve the loan application to our lenders.

-- Use the lending tools we provide include loan calculators to crystallise your ideas on how you would like your loan to be structured – the number of years to repay and other aspects.
+- Use the lending tools we provide including yacht loan calculators to crystallise your ideas on how you would like your loan to be structured – the number of years to repay and other aspects.